Note: Securing a perfect or near-perfect score is not impossible in the GRE.

 If you need to improve your quantitative skills, then follow this Math study plan:

-If someone has a medical studies background or hasn’t studied basic mathematics for the last 10-15 years or never liked numbers, that student should first focus on learning and revising all the basic mathematics concepts required for the GRE exam and then work on strategies and then practice questions.
+If someone has a medical studies background, hasn’t studied basic mathematics for the last 10-15 years, or has never liked numbers, that student should first focus on learning and revising all the basic mathematics concepts required for the GRE exam, then work on strategies and practice questions.

 Strategy: